kgateway-dev/kgateway/docs/content/introduction/traffic_management/_index.md

               namespace: gloo-system
 {{< /highlight >}}

-Matchers inspect information about a request and determine if the data in the request matches a value defined in the rule.The content inspected can include the request path, header, query, and method.
+Matchers inspect information about a request and determine if the data in the request matches a value defined in the rule.
+The content inspected can include the request path, header, query, and method.
 Matchers can be combined in a single rule to further refine which requests will be matched against that rule.
 For instance, a request could be using the POST method and reference the path `/app/cart`.
 The combination of an HTTP Method matcher and a Path matcher could identify the request, and send it to a shopping cart Upstream.

 More information on each type of matcher is available in the following guides.